 Walking for Wellbeing

 Walking for wellbeing has gone from being something we think about and hope we might have time for, to being a necessity for many over the past couple of years.
 It has helped many of us keep body and mind together over the pandemic.
 The pandemic brought with it many challenges, and with less access to all the usual things we might have filled our time with, many of us have found solace in the outdoors.
 With spring beginning this month we’ve been investigating what walking means to us, and how it affects our wellbeing.

 We might be a little bit biased, but are our Macaroons and Bites not the perfect pocket sized walking snacks?
 Fancy trying them out on your next walk?
 Just join our newsletter and we'll send you a 10% discount straightaway!

 On the days when we’ve been busy all day it’s given us an opportunity to smile and chat to friends and neighbours, even if just for a quick scoot around the block.
 On other days we might have escaped to local beauty spots and stretched our legs a little more.
 Time spent outdoors in nature is shown to lower blood pressure, increase oxygen saturation and can actually reduce anxiety and depression, according to the Nature and mental health report produced by mental health charity Mind.
-So, has walking for wellbeing become a national pastime that many of us will continue with, or is something that will get forgotten as life returns to normal?
+So, has walking for wellbeing become a national pastime that many of us will continue with, or is something that will get forgotten as life swiftly returns to normal?

 We asked some friends of Nourish why they walk, and what it means to them.